+Exit tickets?
+What are they?
+When to use them?
+And how?
+Let’s see.
 There are two delicate parts in every lesson: the lead-in and the wind-down.
 Of course, the main part is about the target language, but its success depends on how you introduce the topic.
 The same importance needs to be given also to the last five minutes of a lesson: if a student leaves your classroom excited, satisfied, their brain will connect the new grammar or vocabulary to previous knowledge – what’s more faster and with a great number of new connections.
-Whereas, annoyed and confused students block the new language in their brain and they will not be able to
+Whereas, annoyed and confused students block

 Another Scratch app this time to use and remake.
-It helps your students practise to describe differences between pictures and for Scratchers it’s a nice way to practise costume-change and sprite editing.
-What’s the difference?
-Instructions: Click onto the green flag and then memorize the picture for 30 seconds.Then click the A key on your keyboard and note 5 differences.Finally, click onto SPACE and not 6 differences.Do you have a good memory?
+It helps your students practise to find and describe differences in pictures and for Scratchers it’s a nice way to practise costume-change and sprite editing.
+Find the differences Instructions: Click onto the green flag and then memorize the picture for 30 seconds.Then click the A key on your keyboard and note 5 differences.Finally, click onto SPACE and not 6 differences.Do you have a good memory?
 For Scrachers, SEE INSIDE, it’s a simple costume-change code, however, in some cases, you need to move the sprite away from its centre point.
-You might also like
+You might

 Talking about clothes is always a great opportunity to revise not only vocabulary linked to fashion, colours and shades, but also to recap the word order ‘adjective + noun’.
 Last but not least, it is also a great opportunity to play.
 In this post, I’d like to show you one Scratch animation and one follow-up activity for both, online and classroom lessons.
 The animation (Scratch challenge): Instruction: Click onto the green flag and after a while stop the animation with the red button (or the space key).
 Describe what Daisy is wearing.
 For Teachers: You can play this game with